-From Hog Ranch to Montauk, photographer Peter Beard was “surrounded by drugs, debts, and beautiful women,” wrote Leslie Bennetts for Vanity Fair. “…Beard has been obsessed with images of death and loss since he made his reputation more than 30 years ago with The End of the Game…. always been notorious for flaunting every caution.”
-His images of Africa are often dappled with cow’s blood, and informed by his diaries, the first one given to him by Jackie Onassis.
+From Hog Ranch to Montauk, Peter Beard was “surrounded by drugs, debts, and beautiful women,” wrote Leslie Bennetts for Vanity Fair. “…Beard has been obsessed with images of death and loss since he made his reputation more than 30 years ago with The End of the Game…. always been notorious for flaunting every caution.”
+His images of Africa are often dappled with cow’s blood, and informed by diaries, the first one given to him by Jackie Onassis.

 Order Peter Beard Fifty Years of Portraits

 The man known as Mountain Madness from his high flying days on Mt.
 Kenya was given an impossible mission in Sudan, to establish a national park in a remote region home to the great migration of white-eared cob.
 Phil Snyder describes this nearly impenetrable frontier, overcoming misadventures in tall grass as well as in his little single engine plane.
 Order this great read on Kindle only.

 David Attenborough said, “Alan Root almost single-handedly, in my opinion, made wildlife films grow up.”
 Root’s autobiography takes you along as he introduces Dian Fossey to her first mountain gorillas, inside the gondola of a hot air balloon floating over Kilimanjaro, and into Kenya’s Aberdare mountain range during the Mau Mau Crises.
 See the great wildebeest migration and the Serengeti with his thoughtful insights on animal behavior.
 Order Ivory, Apes & Peacocks by Alan Root